mgp1212121212/ck3_intrigue/README.md

     - Flavorize all localization
 - Code
     - ai_probability ai_will_do & ai_recipients for all schemes
+    - add trait-based stress hits to victims when schemes complete
     - Works but can be improved
         - Improve interactions interface priority
         - Improve interaction trait-based stress further